edinburgh-napier/set09121/labs/lab4/tileEngine_1.md

 This lab is design to introduce you to: Writing C++ Helper Libraries, Tile Based logic and 2D coordinate code.
 We will be starting this practical from the usual game loop basis.

-Create the main.cpp, and add the new project to CMake.
+**Create a new project, add the main.cpp file, and add the new project to CMake.**

 ## The Goal